AnnainDATA/AviaIndia-qa-project/README.md

 Welcome to the **AviaIndia** project repository!
 This project covers the full QA testing lifecycle for the flight ticket discount calculation logic for destinations in India and Asia.

-Here you will find technical specifications, test design techniques, test scenarios, and detailed test cases.
+Here you will find test design techniques, test scenarios, and detailed test cases.

 ---